imaryan1569/100days-of-coding-challenge/README.md

 Day 30: Extra Long Factorials
 Problem Statement: Given an integer n, compute its factorial.
 Since the result may be very large, return the factorial as a big integer.

+📌 Day 31: Maximum Element

+Problem Statement:You have an empty sequence, and you will be given N queries

+📌 Day 32: Simple Text Editor

+Problem Statement: Implement a simple text editor.
+The editor initially contains an empty string, S.